Antonio Vassilacchi: Works

 Flagellation.
 Vassilacchi's painting is on the wall of the Chapel of Our Lady of Peace.
 Formerly it was in the Scuola di Santa Croce at Belluno.

 His works in the Doges' Palace likely outnumber those by any other single artist, since he painted in all the major halls of the Palace, such as the Hall of the Grand Council (Sala del Maggior Consiglio), the Voting Hall (Sala dello Scrutinio), the Hall of the Senate (Sala del Senato), the Hall of the Council of Ten (Sala del Consiglio dei Dieci), the Hall of the Compass (Sala della Bussola).

 In 1586, Vassilacchi was asked to paint one of his largest pictures, the 'Resurrection', in the chancel of San Marziale.
 He gave the preliminary sketch, in chiaroscuro, to Domenico Cresti, the painter of the Crucifixion in the same church.
 The paintings, restored in 1958, still hang in the same place, across from each other above the marble high altar of the church.

-In 1591 Vassilacchi was engaged by the Brotherhood of Merchants (Scuola dei Mercanti), and some time later he was working in the church of San Giovanni Elemosinario, just a few metres from the commercial centre of Venice, the Rialto.
+In 1591, Vassilacchi was engaged by the Brotherhood of Merchants (Scuola dei Mercanti), and some time later he was working in the church of San Giovanni Elemosinario, just a few metres from the commercial centre of Venice, the Rialto.
 He painted the Plague of Serpents (1588) in the Church of the Angelo San Raffaele.
 Behind the facade of the church of San Zaccaria, at least four large works by Aliense are preserved.

-In 1559 the Benedictine monks of San Giorgio Maggiore decided to renovate their church.
+In 1559, the Benedictine monks of San Giorgio Maggiore decided to renovate their church.
 They commissioned Palladio to execute the work but at the time of his death, twenty one years later, it was still unfinished.
 The abbot then summoned Vassilacchi to select the best, in his opinion, preliminary design for the central altar of the church.

 Adoration of the Magi, c.
 1600.

 Naturally modest and polite, Aliense had a good word to say about all the sketches, which complicated rather than simplified matters.
 In the end, the up to then judge was asked to design something himself.
 His sketch was immediately accepted and from it was created the large bronze group of the Four Evangelists Supporting the World and God.

 In 1594, Aliense, recommended by the Benedictines of San Giorgio Maggiore, undertook to paint the circle of pictures that consist the Life of Christ for the church of San Pietro in Perugia, which belonged to the same Order.
 The ten paintings still survive in their original setting, together with his monumental "Apotheosis of the Benedictine Order" which, at 88 square metres (947 square feet), is the second biggest painting in Italy.

-In 1602 Antonio Vassilacchi began painting in the cathedral church at Salò, while his surviving work—mainly decorative—in the Villa Barbarigo, of the senator Giovanni Barbarigo at Noventa Vicentina, near Montagnana, is impressive.
+In 1602, Antonio Vassilacchi began painting in the cathedral church at Salò, while his surviving work—mainly decorative—in the Villa Barbarigo, of the senator Giovanni Barbarigo at Noventa Vicentina, near Montagnana, is impressive.

-His last, in all probability, works are those painted in Santa Maria in Vanzo, Padua.
+His last works are those painted in Santa Maria in Vanzo, Padua.